uhop/dcl-site/source/docs/advise_js/advise/index.md

 footer: true
 ---

 This is a function that weaves AOP advices dynamically.
-Unlike [dcl.advise()][/docs/dcl_js/advise] it is works on objects, rather than "classes".
+Unlike [dcl.advise()](/docs/dcl_js/advise) it works on objects, rather than "classes".
 All advices can be "unadvised" at any moment.

 ## Description